-- Sometimes called Vegetable Spaghetti, you can certainly serve Spaghetti Squash as a gluten-free spaghetti substitute — but, please do not think it’s at all the same thing.
-It’s simply squash that’s shaped like spaghetti.
+- It’s simply squash that’s shaped like spaghetti when it’s cooked.
+Sometimes called Vegetable Spaghetti, you can certainly serve Spaghetti Squash as a gluten-free spaghetti substitute — but, please do not think it’s at all the same thing.

-- Spaghetti squash is winter variety that’s in the same family with pumpkins, zucchini, and gourds.
+- Spaghetti squash is a winter squash variety that’s in the same family with pumpkins, zucchini, and gourds.

 What does it taste like?

 - While nothing like a glutenous noodle, its texture is quite lovely — soft with a slight crunch.
-Though it has a slight nut-like flavor, the squash is fairly bland.
+It has a very subtle nut-like flavor, but it’s fairly bland otherwise.

 Since its flavor is mild, spaghetti squash can take on a lot of other flavors.
-It think it’s great with dark leafy greens and meaty and cheesy sauces.
-It’s typically served warm, but could also offer a lovey, unique crunch to a salad.
+I think it’s great with dark leafy greens and meaty and cheesy sauces.
+It’s typically served warm, but could also offer a lovely, unique crunch to a salad.

-Here are a couple of my favorite recipes:
+Here are a couple of my favorite recipes using spaghetti squash. . .